imrankhan1984/SWoTSuite/README.md

 For More detail, refer the following resources

 - Our papers at ISWC 2016: https://arxiv.org/abs/1609.09014 (8 pages).
-- youtube Video: Application development process using SWoTSuite: https://www.youtube.com/watch?v=BMP8CXtXzGo
+- Application development process using SWoTSuite: https://www.youtube.com/watch?v=BMP8CXtXzGo

 ## Installation